Maeda strong over 7 innings, Dodgers beat Phillies 5-3

-LOS ANGELES (AP) — After floundering for the first month of the season, the Los Angeles Dodgers' Japanese pitcher Kenta Maeda found his form Friday night.
+LOS ANGELES (AP) -- After floundering for the first month of the season, Kenta Maeda found his form Friday night.

-Maeda threw seven solid innings to lead the Dodgers over the Philadelphia Phillies 5-3 in their Major League Baseball match.
+Maeda threw seven solid innings to lead the Los Angeles Dodgers over the Philadelphia Phillies 5-3.
 Maeda (2-2) entered with an 8.05 ERA and had failed to reach the sixth inning in any of his four previous starts.

 The second-year right-hander struck out a season-high eight and limited Philadelphia to five hits, a walk and two runs as Los Angeles snapped the Phillies' six-game winning streak.